 If you are unable to show a valid public transport OnlineTicket to the checking staff, you must purchase a ticket on site.
 A supplement is usually charged in such cases.

-If you have forgotten your leisure OnlineTicket, you must buy this again on site at the normal price.
-The unused leisure OnlineTicket can then be refunded using the refund application form.
+If you have forgotten your leisure OnlineTicket or the RFID card (Skicard or SwissPass), you must buy this again on site at the normal price.
+The unused leisure OnlineTicket or leisure service on the RFID card (Skicard or SwissPass) can then be refunded using the refund application form.